isabella232/sign-integrations.en/help/veeva/install.md

 ![Image of document type groups](images/document-type-groups.png)

-You need to add this document type group for all document classifications that are eligible for Adobe Acrobat Sign process.
+You must add this document type group for all document classifications that are eligible for Adobe Acrobat Sign process.
 Since document type group property is not inherited from type to subtype nor from subtype to classification level, it must be set for each document’s classification that is eligible for Adobe Acrobat Sign.

 ![Image of document edit details](images/document-edit-details.png)